Financial-Times/dotcom-page-kit/packages/dotcom-ui-shell/README.md

 #### `description` (string)

 An optional meta description for the current page.
-Defaults to: "News, analysis and comment from the Financial Times, the worldʼs leading global business publication".
+Defaults to: `"News, analysis and comment from the Financial Times, the worldʼs leading global business publication"`.

 #### `canonicalURL` (string)